 As the weather gets cooler, it’s not unusual for your home’s heating system to operate more frequently.
 But when furnace cycles on and off repeatedly, your unit may have fallen victim to short cycling.
 We agree that this can seem like a major headache and something that you probably don’t feel like dealing with.
-However, Princeton Heating & Air Conditioning is here to help by offering affordable and fast furnace repair.
+However, PFO Heating & Air Conditioning is here to help by offering affordable and fast furnace repair.
 South Brunswick NJ homeowners can get their furnace back in proper working condition quickly without having to break their bank account.

 By repairing your short cycling furnace, you can…